quotient-im/libQuotient/CONTRIBUTING.md

   couple more years, as of this writing; in the meantime, the fix boils down to specifying the template parameter of `QVector` explicitly.)

 * When you write logs within the library always use logging categories defined in `logging_categories_p.h` instead of plain `qDebug()`, to avoid a log line being assigned the default category. `qCDebug(CATEGORY)` is the preferred form; `qDebug(CATEGORY)` (without `C`) is accepted as well.
-Do not add new logging categories without necessity; if you do, make sure to add the new category to `logging_categories_p.h`, to make sure there's a central reference for all of them (mentioned in README.md, by the way).
+Do not add new logging categories without necessity; if you do, make sure to add the new category to `logging_categories_p.h`, so that there's a central reference for all of them (mentioned in README.md, by the way).

 ### Comments